jbreckmckye/nortis/blog/README.md

 then the logic could be translated piecemeal into C.

 As a web developer the most obvious technology for prototyping was JavaScript: it's simple, concise, easy to debug, and it sports the HTML5 `<canvas>` graphics API.

-At the same time, I was wary that more high-level JavaScript features would be difficult to port into C. Anything using classes or closures would need to be completely rewritten, so I was careful to restrict myself to a simple, procedural subset of the language: loops, structs and static types wherever possible.

-_The JavaScript prototype was pretty quick:_
+"Notris" came together very quickly

 <p align="center">
   <img src="web.png" width=50% height=50% alt="web version of tetris">
 </p>

+At the same time, I was wary that more high-level JavaScript features would be difficult to port.
+Anything using classes or closures would need to be completely rewritten, so I was careful to restrict myself to a simple, procedural subset of the language.

 ## Learning C!